Renormalization of scalar field theories in rational spacetime dimensions

 and

 where the order symbol for the multi-coupling theories denotes all possible combinations of the couplings.
 We have also recorded the mass operator dimension in passing.
-While the $\beta$-function in (\ref{rged8N}) is not asymptotically free there is a Banks-Zaks fixed point, \cite{43} for all $N$.
+While the $\beta$-function in (\ref{rged8N}) is not asymptotically free there is a Banks-Zaks fixed point, \cite{48} for all $N$.
+Given the proximity of the critical dimension of $\phi^8$ theory to two dimensions it ought to be possible to use the $\epsilon$-expansion to estimate the wave function critical exponent in that lower spacetime.
+For instance, when $N$~$=$~$1$ it is known, \cite{13}, that $\phi^8$ theory corresponds to the unitary, conformal, minimal model with $c$~$=$~$\frac{4}{5}$.
+However, it was shown in \cite{13} that a sizeable number of terms of the $\epsilon$-expansion would be required to have approximate agreement.

 For the remaining two theories we are concentrating on we have

 for $L_N^{\phi^7}$.
 For $L_N^{\phi^9}$ the anomalous dimensions are

 As there are five couplings for $L_N^{\phi^9}$ we record only one $\beta$-function explicitly which will suffice for discussion purposes.
 The remaining $\beta$-functions together with the renormalization group functions for this and all the other Lagrangians are given in the attached data file.
 We have